theupdateframework/pep-on-pypi-with-tuf/README.rst

 __ http://www.ietf.org/rfc/rfc2119.txt

-In order to keep this PEP focused solely on the application of TUF on PyPI, the reader is assumed to already be familiar with the design principles of TUF [2]_.
-It is also strongly RECOMMENDED that the reader be familiar with the TUF specification [16]_.
+In order to keep this PEP focused mostly on the application of TUF on PyPI, the reader is encouraged to read about the design principles of TUF [2]_.
+It is also RECOMMENDED that the reader be familiar with the TUF specification [16]_.

 * Projects: Projects are software components that are made available for integration.
 Projects include Python libraries, frameworks, scripts, plugins,